Gardening tips & tools for the elderly and people with disability

 The easiest way to make gardening suitable for the elderly and persons with disabilities is to create an indoor garden.
 You can start with a couple of ornamental plants in a sunny spot or a box of herbs in your kitchen window.

 When landscaping, use low-maintenance ground cover like woolly thyme and juniper.
 Better yet, go for stone and gravel pathways!
 Just make sure you pick a material that’s easy on your feet and wheelchair – and one that won’t cause any slips or falls.
-Feel free to check out our list of low-maintenance garden ideas before you get busy buying plants and pretty rocks.

-|If you already have a lawn that requires regular mowing and weeding, you can book a lawn care specialist near you to help with the upkeep.|
+If you already have a lawn that requires regular mowing and weeding, you can book a lawn care specialist near you to help with the upkeep.

 2. Set up raised garden beds or a vertical garden